-When drawing combustion air from inside a conventionally constructed building to a confined space, such a space should be provided with two permanent openings.
+When drawing combustion air from inside a conventionally constructed building to a confined space, such a space shall be provided with two permanent openings.
 ONE WITHIN 12 INCHES (30 cm) OF THE ENCLOSURE TOP AND ONE WITHIN 12 INCHES (30 cm) OF THE ENCLOSURE BOTTOM.
-Each opening should have a free area of one square inch per 1000 Btu/hr (22 cm2/kW) of the total input of all appliances in the enclosure, but not less than 100 square inches (645 cm2).
+Each opening shall have

 If the confined space is within a building of tight construction, air for combustion and ventilation must be obtained from outdoors.
-When directly communicating with the outdoors or communicating through vertical ducts, two permanent openings, located in the above manner, should be provided.
-Each opening should have a free area of not less than one square inch per 4000 Btu/hr (5.5 cm2/kW) of total input of all appliances in the enclosure.
-If horizontal ducts are used, each opening should have a free area of not less than one square inch per 2000 Btu/hr (11cm2/kW) of the total input of all appliances in the enclosure.
+When directly communicating with the outdoors or communicating through vertical ducts, two permanent openings, located in the above manner, shall be provided.
+Each opening shall have a free area of not less than one square inch per 4000 Btu/hr (5.5 cm2/kW) of total input of all appliances in the enclosure.
+If horizontal ducts are used, each opening shall have a free area of not less than one square inch per 2000 Btu/hr (11 cm2/kW) of the total input of all appliances in the enclosure.